 The arrangements and documented procedures have been followed and modified, where the debrief meeting for a particular incident/event/emergency has identified that the procedure required modification.

+The Emergency Management Plan is audited once every three years.
 The most recent independent audit of this plan undertaken by the State Emergency Service was conducted in April 2018, which found the plan compliant.